Pennykoin-Dev-Team/pkcli/README.md

   sudo apt install screen make cmake build-essential libboost-all-dev pkg-config libssl-dev libzmq3-dev libunbound-dev libsodium-dev libminiupnpc-dev libreadline6-dev libldns-dev git nano mc

   will set up the environment needed.
 To build just enter "make" in the directory you cloned to.

+ For solus:  "-Wno-error=misleading-indentation -Wno-error=class-memaccess " need to be added to line 82, if there's a function in cmake to decect distro I haven't found it yet, so in git all linux OS will have same c++ options applied